mtungle/jekyll-now/_posts/2018-11-25-Illion-Analytic-Exercise.md

 ---
 layout: post
-description: ou have been given a file containing information on a number of loan applicants.
+description: You have been given a file containing information on a number of loan applicants.
 tags: Machine-Learning Python
 ---